Local Court Rules

 9.1 Five (5) Day Rule

 In the event a judge or court commissioner has rendered an oral ruling which must be reduced to writing, the party drafting such order or judgment shall, unless prior approval as to form is obtained in writing, submit the proposed draft to all parties at the time of or before submission to the court.
-If such submission clearly reflects submission to all parties and reference to this "five (5) day rule," then any objection to the form of such draft by any party must be received by the judge or court commissioner within five (5) days of receipt of the court of the draft.
+If such submission clearly reflects submission to all parties and reference to this "five (5) day rule," then any objection to the form of such draft by any party must be received by the judge or court commissioner within five (5) days of receipt of the court of the draft and must include a proposed order to their satisfaction.
 If the draft is submitted to the judge or court commissioner by mail, then the objection of any party must be received within eight (8) days of mailing.
 If the final day of a five (5) day period is a holiday or weekend, then the time will be extended through the next business day.
 Upon expiration of the five (5) day period, the judge or court commissioner may sign the order or judgment as submitted, alter it as he or she deems appropriate, or, schedule the matter for further proceedings.